lenalebt/context-aware-logging/tut/README.md

 import de.lenabrueder.logging._

 object Main {
-  val log = Logger()  //automatically knows the name of the logger from the surrounding class and variable name
+  val log = Logger()         //automatically knows the name of the logger from the surrounding class and variable name val specialLog = Logger()  //you can address this logger in the config as "de.lenabrueder.logging.Main.specialLog" in your config

   def main(args:String*): Unit = {
     implicit val context:Context = JobContext("my fancy job")
     log.info("this is just a test")
+    specialLog.info("this is another test")
   }

   def process(data:String)(implicit context:Context):String = {